jasontranDA/capstone_project_da401_fall2024/README.md

   ```

 3. **Run Scripts**:
-- Start with running the data cleaning script:
+- Start with running the data cleaning script in the project code quarto documents:
   ```
-  Rscript scripts/data_preprocessing.R
+  Rscript codes/Project_code.qmd
   ```
-- Follow up with exploratory analysis and modeling using the notebooks in `notebooks/`.
+- Follow up with any update for exploratory analysis and modeling using the notebooks in `codes/`.

-4. **View Results**:
-- Check the `results/` folder for output visualizations and regression results.

 For any questions or clarifications, consult the **`dataset_instructions.md`** in the `docs/` folder.